tylerstraub/lemonade/docs/faq.md

 ### 1. **What models are supported?**

-   Lemonade supports a wide range of LLMs including LLaMA, DeepSeek, Qwen, Gemma, and Phi.
+   Lemonade supports a wide range of LLMs including LLaMA, DeepSeek, Qwen, Gemma, Phi, and gpt-oss.
 Most GGUF models can also be added to Lemonade Server by users using the Model Manager interface.

    👉 [Supported Models List](https://lemonade-server.ai/docs/server/server_models/)